OCHA-DAP/pa-anticipatory-action/analyses/mdg/mdg_plague_exploration.md

 #chart_2017_2021.save(os.path.join(plot_dir,f"{iso3}_cases_2017_2021.png"),scale_factor=20)
 ```

-Rather than looking at standard deviation, because we have so few years to work with, I think more informative to look at the other years outside 2017 to show if a spike as we've seen that then recedes has been observed in the past.
+Rather than looking at standard deviation, because we have so few years to work with, we look at the other years outside 2017 to show if a spike as we've seen that then recedes has been observed in the past.
+We do see that the 2021 is slightly more exceptional, but we have seen similair spikes in the past.

 ```python
 chart_2018_2021=alt.Chart(df_date[df_date.year.isin([2018,2019,2020,2021])]).mark_line().encode(